medialab/xan/README.md

 ### Nix

-Xan is packaged for Nix, and is available in Nixpkgs as of 25.05 release.
+`xan` is packaged for Nix, and is available in Nixpkgs as of 25.05 release.
 To install it, you may add it to your `environment.systemPackages` as `pkgs.xan` or use `nix-shell` to enter an ephemeral shell.